 A study of the social and literary traditions of the Spanish speaking Caribbean (Cuba, the Dominican Republic, and Puerto Rico) within the context of the Caribbean Basin.
 Emphasis is given to the major literary and social works from the Modernismo to the present.
 Representatives works by Bosch, Brull, Cabrera Infante, Carpentier, del Cabral, Ferre, Florit, Guillen, Henriques Urena, Llorens Torres, Lima, Pales Matos, and others.
-Taught in Spanish and English.
-Prerequisite: SPAN 250
+(Cross-listed with LAS 302) Prerequisite: SPAN 250

-SPAN 303 Latino Culture I: Spain
+SPAN 303 Cultural Studies I: Spain